CodeCraftsmanSandeep/FPGA-Software-Development-Clock_and_Alaram/README.md

 # Goal: Design Embedded Software on FPGA for Clock + Alaram

 Welcome to this repository!, here you will get to see the following:
-- [x] System Design of Clock + Alaram on real hardware.
+- [x] **System Design** of Clock + Alaram on real hardware.
-- [x] Verilog implementation on FPGA, for generating required signals.
+- [x] **Verilog implementation** on FPGA, for generating required signals.
 - [x] Testing developed codebase.
-- [x] Integrate the system with Integrated Circuits (IC's) to acheive the goal.
+- [x] Integrate the system with **Integrated Circuits (IC's)** to acheive the goal.
 - [x] Use **Electronic Display Module (EDM)** for display.

 > I love ❤️ to play with hardware, make designs, and most importantly use the hardware to the fullest.
 This is one of the projects where I used the hardware (FPGA + IC + EDM) for cooking logic, this playground is significanlt different from CPU's, GPU's.
-FPGA's can be used in AI (lot of research papers), control systems etc..
+FPGA's can be used for AI (lot of research papers), control systems and what not!

 ## Problem statement:
 The aim of this project is to generate a 24 hour clock(depicting hours and minutes) and setting an alarm. <br/>